WICG/EventListenerOptions/explainer.md

   }, {passive: true});
 ```

-Now rather than the browser having to block scrolling whenever there is any touch or wheel listener, it can do so only when there are *non-passive* listeners.  `passive` listeners are free of performance side-effects.
+Now rather than the browser having to block scrolling whenever there is any touch or wheel listener, it can do so only when there are *non-passive* listeners (see [TouchEvents spec](http://w3c.github.io/touch-events/#cancelability)).  `passive` listeners are free of performance side-effects.

 ## Removing the need to cancel touch events